2115425Amar/SampattiPrabha-Real-Estate/Readme.md

 *  **Responsive Frontend**
   Developed with **React.js** and styled using **CSS**, the UI is responsive and mobile-friendly. **Context API** and **Zustand** manage global state seamlessly.

+*  **User-Specific Recommendations (New Feature)** Logged-in users receive personalized property recommendations based on their saved posts and browsing behavior.
+The backend aggregates saved posts and all available listings, sends the data to Gemini Pro API, and returns top matches displayed on the frontend.

 *  **Backend Architecture**
   The backend uses **Node.js** and **Express.js** with **Prisma ORM** to handle MongoDB operations with type safety and schema consistency.